kedacore/keda-docs/content/docs/2.4/scalers/nats-streaming.md

 **Parameter list:**

 - `natsServerMonitoringEndpoint` - Location of the Nats Streaming monitoring endpoint.
-- `queueGroup` - Name of queue group of the subscribers
+- `queueGroup` - Name of queue group of the subscribers.
-- `durableName` - Name of durability used by subscribers
+- `durableName` - Name of durability used by subscribers.
-- `subject` - Name of the channel
+- `subject` - Name of the channel.
 - `lagThreshold` - Average target value to trigger scaling actions.

 ### Authentication Parameters